Fiber Gummies: Why They're a Waste of Money

 Because fiber gummies are marketed as a tastier, candy-like alternative to regular fiber powder, it’s not surprising that they tend to contain a large number of unhealthy additive ingredients.

-The ingredients list below is from a fiber supplement called “Fiber Choice” which is currently Amazon’s Choice for fiber gummy supplements:
+The ingredients list below is from a fiber supplement called “Fiber Choice” which is one of the most popular fiber supplements on Amazon:

 Fiber Choice ingredients

-This product contains added sugar (in the form of fructooligosaccharides).
-Although a small amount is included, added sugar when consumed in excess is associated with increased risk of obesity and diabetes according to a 2019 medical review.
+Although a small amount is included, consuming added sugar in excess is associated with increased risk of obesity and diabetes, according to a 2019 medical review.

 Citric acid is a preservative and flavor enhancer which can cause inflammatory reactions in some people, as we documented in our article on CBD gummies for pain.

-Natural flavors are a healthier option than artificial flavors, and there are some legitimate toxicity concerns regarding some natural flavoring compounds according to medical studies.
+Natural flavors are a healthier option than artificial flavors, but there are legitimate toxicity concerns regarding some natural flavoring compounds according to medical studies.

-So we consider fiber gummies to be much less healthy on average than fiber powder, given that most fiber powder products are entirely free of questionable additives.
+We consider fiber gummies to be less healthy in most cases than fiber powder, given that fiber powder products tend to be free of questionable additives.

 Are Fiber Gummies Overpriced?

-The Fiber Choice fiber gummies we highlighted in the previous section cost $12.94 per bottle and a bottle contains 135 g of fiber total.
-This equates to a cost-per-gram of fiber of $0.10.
+The Fiber Choice fiber gummies we discussed in the previous section currently cost $12.94 per bottle, and the bottle contains 135 g of fiber.

 Given that fiber gummies are less healthy on average and more expensive on average than fiber powder, we consider them to be a waste of money.